Struct Duration

 fn add_assign(&mut self, rhs: Unit)

-operation.
-Read more§impl AddAssign for Duration
++= operation.
+Read moreimpl Copy for Duration

-operation.
-Read more§impl<'de> Deserialize<'de> for Duration
+§impl<'de> Deserialize<'de> for Duration

 impl<'de> Deserialize<'de> for Duration